devshimi/ALL-IN-ONE-TRADING-ENGINE/README.md

-# Ultimate Pro Trading System
+# ALL IN ONE TRADING ENGINE

 ## Overview
-The Ultimate Pro Trading System is a sophisticated, single-file trading application equipped with a range of features to support the development, testing, and execution of trading strategies.
+The ALL In One Trading Engine is a sophisticated, single-file trading application equipped with a range of features to support the development, testing, and execution of trading strategies.
 It integrates multiple functionalities, including real-time charting, PnL tracking, IBKR integration, and more, all within a single Python file.

 ## Features
 - **Real-time Chart & Custom Candlestick**: Visualize market data in real-time with custom candlestick charts.